 2020 Social Media Content Trends

-If you thought you could stick to the same 2019 content trends, think again!
+Times change and the way people use social media evolves constantly.
+So, if you thought you could stick to the same 2019 content trends, you need to think again!
 Social media is always on the move, as is the behaviour of online consumers.
 Therefore, marketers need to be a step ahead in keeping consumers entertained, interacting and engaged.
 This blog will explore the 2020 content trends you’ll need to keep up with.

 There’s no surprise that video content will be sticking around.
 In fact, video content will continue to rise far into 2020 and beyond.
 Video has been proven as a vital cue when engaging the modern consumer.
 Video helps to tell brand stories and capture the attention of potential buyers.
 Even when there is no buying intent, video creates discovery and possibility.

 Overall, people would rather video content than any other when being introduced to new products, brands or services.
 Think about when you are considering a purchase, you will almost always head to YouTube and look for reviews, demos or specifications.
 A staggering 50% of online shoppers use video when they are trying to decide between brands or products.